-On a rolling 12-month basis, the IVA rate increased for the eighth consecutive rolling 12-month period and was at the highest level recorded, while the bankruptcy rate has been broadly stable since Q1 2016, and the DRO rate rose slightly.
+On a rolling 12-month basis, the IVA rate fell for the first time since the 12 months ending Q1 2016.
+The bankruptcy and DRO rate has been broadly stable since Q1 2016.

 The individual insolvency rate is related to levels of household debt, and economic growth.
-The current individual insolvency rate remains elevated compared with rates of less than 0.1% before 2004.
-In the early- to mid-2000s, there was a large expansion of credit which coincided with a large increase in the individual insolvency rate.
+The current individual insolvency rate remains elevated compared with rates of less than 10 per 10,000 adults before 2004.
+In the early-to-mid-2000s, there was a large expansion of credit which coincided with a large increase in the individual insolvency rate.